 Research has shown the stress impairs the body’s ability to fight of infections, including periodontal diseases.

-While growing older doesn’t cause one to develop periodontitis, data support that older people have the highest rates of gum disease.
+Data supports that, while growing older doesn’t cause one to develop periodontitis Roseville patients of advanced age have the highest rates of gum disease.
 Specifically, recent data from the Centers for Disease Control and Prevention indicate that over 70% of Americans age 65 and older have periodontitis.

 Treatment of periodontitis typically begins with a “deep cleaning” called scaling and root planing, to remove plaque and tartar deposits beneath the gum line.
 The roots of the teeth may also be planed to smooth the root surface, allowing the affected gum tissue to heal and reattach to the root surface.

 Despite what you may have heard, scaling and root planing is painless!
 This treatment is completed with the use of local anesthetic in affected areas.
 Typically, when full mouth scaling and root planing is necessary, it is scheduled in two, one and a half hour appointments.
 Following this procedure, your at home oral hygiene is of key importance to help your body heal and your pockets shrink.
 Six weeks after scaling and root planing, a re-evaluation appointment is critical to determine how you responded to this treatment.
 If at this appointment it is determined that your gums are healthy, a long term periodontal maintenance program will be recommended, typically requiring you to come in for a cleaning every 3 months.
 If at the re-evaluation your gums still have not reached a healthy state, other treatment options will be discussed with you aimed to continue to improve your oral health.

 65 year-old female presents with chief concern: “I don’t like the way my front teeth look and I would like new crowns.
 Also, my last dentist told me I have gum problems.”